KomodoPlatform/Documentation.rst.old/docs/source/notorynode/monitor-your-Komodo-Notory-Node.rst

 When your Komodo Notary Node has been setup, it would be nice to monitor it.
 Normally I take Zabbix for this, but there is a nicer way then Zabbix.
 It is called New-Relic.
 New-Relic is a commercial company, but do offer a free package to monitor your server(s).

-So let's grab those until we find a way to monitor the servers in Slack.
+So let's grab those until we find a way to monitor the servers in `Discord <https://discord.gg/SCdf4eh>`_.

 Signup with New-Relic
 =====================